backstage/backstage/docs/frontend-system/architecture/25-extension-overrides.md

 ## Installing override extension in an app

-To install extension overrides in a Backstage app you should use `plugin.withOverrides` whenever you are overriding or adding extensions to for a plugin.
+To install extension overrides in a Backstage app you should use `plugin.withOverrides` whenever you are overriding or adding extensions for a plugin.
 See the section on [overriding a plugin](./15-plugins.md#overriding-a-plugin) for more information.

 There is also a `createExtensionOverrides` function that can be used to install a collection of standalone extensions in an app.
 This method will be replaced with a different mechanism in the future, but for now remains the only way to override the built-in extensions in the app or to package extensions for a plugin package separate from the plugin itself.